musaibxandra/Parisian-AirBnB-Eclairs/README.md

 ### Breif overview:

 - It is likely the property regulations implemented in 2015 impacted the listings in Paris.
-- Its appears that the number of Accomodations indeed have an effect on Price
+- Its appears that higher the number of Accomodations higher effect on Price.
-- 'Elysee' is the expensive neighbourhood in paris
+- 'Elysee' is the expensive neighbourhood in paris.
 - Its Observed that Property types with bigger homes tend to get consistenly higher rating score.